 - Be wary of advertisements offering a property at below market rent or at a significant discount.

-- Do not pay for rent or a security deposit with cash or via a wire transfer.
-Credit cards may offer some protection in the event of fraud.
+- Do not pay for rent or security deposits with cash or using an online wire transfer.

 - Whenever possible, deliver your payment to an open and established business and avoid sending money through the mail.
-Request a signed lease agreement and keys to a rental property in exchange for your initial payment.
+Demand a signed lease agreement, receipt, and keys to a rental property in exchange for your initial payment.

-- Be wary of people who claim to be a real estate or rental agent but provide a business card without a valid California Bureau of Real Estate (BRE) license number.
+- Be wary of people who claim to be a real estate or rental agent but provide a business card without a valid California Department of Real Estate (DRE) license number.

-- Use websites that have visible customer feedback, ratings on landlords, and a reputation for secured transactions.
+- Use websites that have visible and current customer feedback, ratings on landlords, and a reputation for secured transactions.

-- If a property is advertised by someone claiming to be a real estate agent, verify their credentials at the California Bureau of Real Estate website. (www.dre.ca.gov)
+- If a property is advertised by someone claiming to be a real estate agent, verify their credentials at the California Department of Real Estate website. (www.dre.ca.gov)

-- If the listing is being advertised by a property management company, such companies are also licensed by the California Bureau of Real Estate and their credentials should be verified at the California Bureau of Real Estate website. (www.dre.ca.gov)
+- If the rental listing is being advertised by a property management company, such companies are also licensed by the California Department of Real Estate and their credentials should be verified at the California Department of Real Estate website. (www.dre.ca.gov)